Polycrystalline silicon: Siemens process

 The Siemens process is the most commonly used method of polysilicon production, especially for electronics, with close to 75% of the world's production using this process as of 2005.
+It has been used since the 1950s with the advent of the semiconductor industry, for semiconductor devices with silicon.
+The Siemens process is named after the Siemens company, which invented the process in 1954.

-The process converts MG Si to SiHCl3 and then to silicon in a reactor, thus removing transition metal and dopant impurities.
+The process converts metallurgical-grade Si, of approximately 98% purity, to SiHCl3 (Trichlorosilane) and then to silicon in a reactor, thus removing transition metal and dopant impurities.
 The process is relatively expensive and slow.
+The power consumption of the process is high.
+Due to this, 17 alternatives have been investigated, however the Siemens process prevails specially due to its use at Chinese production sites.
+However tube filaments have gained traction.